-The Land Development Agency (LDA) sells residential land in a variety of ways - over-the-counter, auction and ballot.
+The Land Development Agency (LDA) sells residential land in a variety of ways - ballot, auction and over-the-counter.

 A new land release in an LDA residential estate may be offered for sale through the LDA’s ballot system.
 The ballot system is the fairest and most transparent way the LDA can sell residential blocks to the public.